paul-bennett/juggle/README.md

 <!--
-    Juggle -- an API search tool for Java
+    Juggle -- a declarative search tool for Java

-    Copyright 2020,2023 Paul Bennett
+    Copyright 2020,2024 Paul Bennett

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.